elastic/detection-rules/docs/developing.md

 relativeTo = "now"
 ```

-Other transform suppoprt can be found under
+Other transform support can be found under

 `python -m detection-rules dev transforms -h`

+#### Testing bypasses with environment variables

+Using the environment variable `DR_BYPASS_NOTE_VALIDATION_AND_PARSE` will bypass the Detection Rules validation on the `note` field in toml files.

+Using the environment variable `DR_BYPASS_BBR_LOOKBACK_VALIDATION` will bypass the Detection Rules lookback and interval validation
+on the building block rules.

+Using the environment variable `DR_BYPASS_TAGS_VALIDATION` will bypass the Detection Rules Unit Tests on the `tags` field in toml files.

 ## Using the `RuleResource` methods built on detections `_bulk_action` APIs